francoto/akaze/README.md

 This is a fork of libAKAZE with modifications to run it on the GPU using CUDA

-The interface should be the same.
+The interface is the same as the original version.
+Just changing namespace from libAKAZE to libAKAZECU should be enough.
 Keypoins and descriptors are returned on the CPU for later matching etc. using e.g. OpenCV.
 We also provide a rudimentary brute force matcher running on the GPU.

 Currently the code runs in legacy mode, generating the same results as the CPU code.
 In a future update, by changing a flag, a faster version can be used.
 On a 16 core Xeon with a Titan X card the (average) timing looks roughly as below: